kubeshop/testkube/docs/executor-custom.md

 Runner need to return `ExecutionResult` or `error` (in case of runner can't run tests), ExecutionResult could have different statuses (look at OpenAPI spec for details) - we'll focus on `success` and `error`

-Additionally we could want to parse test framework test parts (e.g. different test steps) we should make some mapping between particular testing framework and Testkube itself (keep in mind that we've skipped those details here to simplify example).
+Additionally, if we want to parse test framework test parts (e.g. different test steps), we should make some map the particular testing framework and Testkube itself (we have skipped those details here to simplify the example).

-If we're running any testing framework binary it's good to wrap its output
+If running any testing framework binary, it is good to wrap its output.

-Example of [mapping in Testkube Postman Executor](https://github.com/kubeshop/testkube-executor-postman/blob/main/pkg/runner/newman/newman.go#L60), which using [Postman to Testkube Mapper](https://github.com/kubeshop/testkube-executor-postman/blob/1b95fd85e5b73e9a243fbff59d5e96c27d0f69c5/pkg/runner/newman/mapper.go#L9)
+Here is an example of [mapping in Testkube Postman Executor](https://github.com/kubeshop/testkube-executor-postman/blob/main/pkg/runner/newman/newman.go#L60), which is using [Postman to Testkube Mapper](https://github.com/kubeshop/testkube-executor-postman/blob/1b95fd85e5b73e9a243fbff59d5e96c27d0f69c5/pkg/runner/newman/mapper.go#L9).

 ### Deploying your executor